 Study Abroad Overview

 The Law School encourages its students to spend time studying abroad through a number of programs.
-Law School students can enroll in the Law School's own Summer Study Abroad program in Giessen, Germany, run in collaboration with the University of Wisconsin Law School and Justus Liebig University Law School in Giessen.
+Law School students can enroll in the Law School's own four week long Summer Study Abroad program in Giessen, Germany, run in collaboration with the University of Wisconsin Law School and Justus Liebig University Law School in Giessen.

 - One of the Law School's own semester exchange programs with foreign universities: University of Copenhagen, Comillas University (Madrid), and University of Poitiers.

 - Semester Abroad Programs sponsored by other U.S., ABA approved law schools

 - Summer Study Abroad Programs sponsored by other U.S., ABA approved law schools

 Credits awarded by other law schools transfer only with grades of satisfactory or unsatisfactory.
 To earn a grade of satisfactory, a student must earn the equivalent of a C. All classes taken in programs sponsored by law schools other than Marquette must also be approved in advance by the Law School’s Director of Study Abroad Programs.

 Financial Aid for all study abroad programs generally is available under the same terms as financial aid for any course of study at the Law School.
 For further information, contact Professor Ed Fallone, Director of Study Abroad Programs.